enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar Retinal Prothesis Why is it so hard to build them.md

 2.
 - Those diseases don't apply to a very big percentage of the population so don't really help a lot of people
 - Only 200 patients for the Argus for example
+- But people have been
+- Talk about how vision works: Receptive Field activation, need excitatory and inh signals.